You are here > Home > Plan & travel > Isle of Wight ferries

 Welcome to the Itinerary Planner.
 Use this tool to build your own journey or choose from an exciting range of specially selected tours.

-The Isle of Wight Car Ferry is the most popular way to travel to the Island and there are three different ports from which to travel from.
+The Isle of Wight vehicle ferry is the most popular way to travel to the Isle of Wight and there are three different ports from which to travel from along the South coast of England.

 This service is operated by Wightlink and takes approximately 45 minutes.
 The ferry departs from Portsmouth Harbour and lands on the Isle of Wight in the village of Fishbourne on the North of the Isle of Wight, which provides easy access to the main towns of Ryde and Newport.